stfc/cloud-deployed-apps/docs/apps/storage.md

 # Pre-requisites

-Make sure that the project your cluster is built on has spare volume instances and volume storage capacity - if not, raise a ticket to cloud-support.stfc.ac.uk
+Make sure that the project your cluster is built on has spare volume instances and volume storage capacity - if not, raise a ticket to cloud-support@stfc.ac.uk

 # Longhorn